There are many money management guides out there, but here’s what makes this one different:

 12. Save for Retirement

-Although it might seem like retirement is far away (like 3 to 4 decades far away), it’s really important to start saving and investing for your retirement, beginning today.
+Although it might seem like retirement is far away, it’s really important to start saving and investing for your retirement, beginning today.

 Why is it important you start saving and investing for your retirement today?